Ritz Crackers: History

 In the early 1900s, the Jackson Cracker company of Jackson, Michigan, developed a small, round cracker called the Jaxon.
 The company was bought by Nabisco in 1919.
 Nabisco introduced the Ritz Cracker in 1934.
 Looking to compete with the similar Hi Ho cracker made by their competitor Sunshine Biscuits, they tasked an employee, Sydney Stern, to create a name and a marketing plan.
 Stern chose the name 'Ritz', which appealed to individuals enduring the privations of the Great Depression by offering them "a bite of the good life".
 He also designed the blue circle/yellow lettering logo design, inspired by the round label inside his hat.

 Beyond the branding, the design of the crackers themselves plays a functional role.
 The seven holes punched into each cracker allow steam to escape during baking, preventing air pockets and ensuring a uniform and consistent texture, without becoming overly crispy or flaky.

 In 2011, Ritz was identified in a YouGov poll as the "best perceived snack brand" among American consumers.

 A cartoon drawing of a box of Ritz Crackers can be seen in Mickey's Surprise Party (1939), an animated theatrical advertisement/cartoon short produced by Walt Disney Productions for Nabisco.

 Europe

-Ritz Crackers varieties include Original, Peanut Butter, Roasted Vegetable, Honey Wheat, Garlic Butter, Bacon, Sour Cream and Onion, Reduced Fat, Gluten-free, Cheddar, Hint of Salt, Salt and Vinegar, Whole Wheat, Everything and Ritz Fresh Stacks.
+Ritz Crackers varieties include Original, Peanut Butter, Roasted Vegetable, Honey Wheat, Garlic Butter, Bacon, Sour Cream and Onion, Reduced Fat, Gluten-free, Cheddar, Hint of Salt, Dill Pickle, Salt and Vinegar, Whole Wheat, Everything, and Ritz Fresh Stacks.

 A 42-gram "fresh stack" sleeve typically consists of 13 crackers, and contains 220 calories.
 A standard 126-gram sleeve consists of 32 crackers, and contains 512 calories.